electro-smith/oopsy/README.md

 Exporting Max Gen patchers for the ElectroSmith Daisy hardware platforms

-## Prerequisites
+## Installing

 Developing for an embedded platform like Daisy requires a few low-level tools and libraries to be installed first.
 First, follow the steps in the [Daisy wiki](https://github.com/electro-smith/DaisyWiki/wiki/1.-Setting-Up-Your-Development-Environment) to set up `ARM-Toolchain` and `dfu-util`.

 On OSX you can simply run: